mckennapsean/dissertation/chapters/background.md

 **_TODO_**:

   - section on agile development
+  - chapter reference

 -->

-**_TODO:_**

-  - make a new intro, or take from DAF
-  - update chapter references

-Design has many meanings,
-and visualization design is about the planning and creation of a visualization or combined visualization system.
-As the field of visualization matures, theories and models that capture the *how* of visualization design have become more prevalent, from evaluation strategies [@Plaisant2004; @Lam2011a; @Carpendale2008a; @Isenberg2013a; @Shneiderman2006] to the design process itself [@Tory2004; @Sedlmair2012b; @Lloyd2011; @Shneiderman2006; @Wassink2009; @Chee2011].
-These theories and models for the design process largely address the *how* of visualization design, but they fail to explicitly describe the connections of those actions back to the *why* of visualization design decisions
---- these design decisions are described instead by separate design decision models [@Munzner2009; @Meyer].
-Furthermore, visualization design is known to be messy, iterative, and complex [@Sedlmair2012b; @DIS2010; @Tory2004; @Wassink2009; @Chee2011; @Moere2011], characteristics that are not fully described in existing visualization process models.
+Visualization design and research has explored many facets of design, from the process to decisions made throughout.
+In this chapter, we will first explore how creativity has played a blossoming role in recent work.
+On the theoretical side, we focus on two types of visualization models, process and decision models [@Meyer].
+For visualization design, we discuss the primary decision model, the nested model [@Munzner2009; @Meyer].
+For process models, the HCI field has identified two differing approaches to the design process: creative versus engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
+Together, these two approaches can complement and enrich a design process.
+Furthermore, we reflect on the role and use of user-centered design throughout visualization design.
-We will introduce the design activity framework as a way to connect these design decisions to the design process, one which is both supportive of an engineering and creative design process approach.
+In the next chapter, we will introduce the design activity framework as a way to connect these design decisions to a design process which supports a combination of engineering and creative approaches for user-centered design.